The Psychology of Roulette

 Style over Substance?

-Romantic visions of suave gentlemen and women dressed to kill around the grand tables of Monaco or Macau are just the tip of this game’s eternal allure.
-Not only does roulette have a fine heritage dating back to 1655, thanks to the French physicist Blaise Pascal’s attempts to create a perpetual motion machine which produced the global phenomenon of “the little wheel”, but this game also owes its universal appeal to the human condition and the thrill and adrenaline of risk.
-After all, who doesn’t want to make a killing table side?
+Romantic visions of suave gentlemen and women dressed to kill around the grand tables of Monaco or Macau are just the tip of this game’s allure.
+Not only does roulette have a heritage dating back to 1655, thanks to the French physicist Blaise Pascal’s attempts to create a perpetual motion machine which produced the global phenomenon of “the little wheel”, but this game also owes its universal appeal to the the thrill and adrenaline of risk.

 Competition

-While players around the world would have had their first experience of roulette at a land-based casino, or, love them or loathe them, fixed odds terminals, there are a whole new generation of players whose first spin was online, or even on their mobile phone.
-Thanks to the incredible advances in technology allowing a more realistic and atmospheric play that mimics, and some would say improves, on casino vibe, look and sound- there is now the added fun that virtual reality has to offer players.
+While most players around the world have their first experience of roulette at a land-based casino, or, love them or loathe them, fixed odds terminals, there is a whole new generation of players whose first spin was online.
+Thanks to the advances in technology allowing a more realistic and atmospheric play that mimics, and some would say improves, on the casino vibe- there is pleanty of options online or on your mobile.

 Easy to Play